GHTM

 ProfileResearchTop 5 Publications

-Isabel L. Maurício is Assistant Professor of Medical Parasitology, at the Instituto de Higiene e Medicina Tropical, NOVA University Lisbon (IHMT / UNL), since 2010.
-She has a degree in Biology from the University of Lisbon, Faculty of Sciences and a PhD in Infectious and Tropical Diseases by the London School of Hygiene and Tropical Medicine (LSHTM), University of London.
+Isabel L. Maurício is Assistant Professor of Medical Parasitology, at the Instituto de Higiene e Medicina Tropical, NOVA University Lisbon (IHMT / UNL), since 2010, until then she was a Lecturer at the London School of Hygiene and Tropical Medicine (LSHTM), University of London, UK.
+She has a degree in Biology from the University of Lisbon, Faculty of Sciences, Portugal, and a PhD in Infectious and Tropical Diseases from the LSHTM.

-Her research activities were, at LSHTM, as a Lecturer, mainly on leishmaniasis, having specialized in topics related to genetic diversity and recombination.
-She developed molecular typing methods for Leishmania and carried out phylogenetic studies, as well as population genetics.
+Her research activities were, at LSHTM, mainly on leishmaniasis, having specialized in topics related to genetic diversity and recombination.
+She developed molecular typing methods for Leishmania, including the first MLST scheme, and carried out phylogenetic studies, as well as population genetics.

-Since 2010, at the IHMT, her activity has expanded to helminths, mainly soil transmitted helminths, filarial worms, Fasciola hepatica and other trematodes and their intermediate hosts.
+At IHMT, Isabel’s activity has expanded to helminths, mainly soil transmitted helminths, filarial worms, Fasciola hepatica and other trematodes and their intermediate hosts.
 Isabel currently works in molecular epidemiology, particularly of helminths and Leishmania, their life cycles and recombination, and isothermal amplification methods for the diagnosis of helminths.

-Isabel Maurício is the author of 43 articles with scientific arbitration and three book chapters.
-H index: 27; Average citations per item: 40; Average citations top 5 cited items: 179
+Isabel Maurício is the author of 49 articles with scientific arbitration and three book chapters.
+H index: 29;

 https://www.cienciavitae.pt/1312-B802-31B3